 The Skagit Valley Hospital Foundation hosts several major fundraising events during the year.

-The Skagit Valley Hospital Foundation works together with Skagit Regional Health to transform our healthcare system by improving upon service, quality and efficiency in support of healthier communities.
+The Skagit Valley Hospital Foundation works collaboratively with Skagit Regional Health to transform our healthcare system by improving upon service, quality and efficiency in support of a healthier community.

 A&L's Snack Shack supports the Children's Therapy Fund